Title 79, Chapter 11, Firearms Certification Standards states the following:

 Each participant will be permitted two opportunities to qualify on the State fifty round qualification course on any one day.
 Participants should have adequate ammunition to complete the two qualification courses should the need arise to shoot the course twice.
 Any Nebraska Certified Firearms instructor can administer the qualification course, but will not provide training or instruction during the qualification.
 Participants who commit safety violations on the range will be removed from shooting that day.
 Participants who fail to qualify may participate in a future qualification date.

 If you are not qualifying at NLETC, you or the instructor will not have to submit any paperwork to NLETC.
-The instructor can contact NLETC for a blank template to use to issue a card showing that you completed the qualification.
+The instructor can use the link to the blank form above to issue a card showing that you completed the qualification.

 A description of the Nebraska handgun qualification course is available above.
 Further information about the course can be found in Rule and Regulation, Title 79, Chapter 11.
 The Operating Instruction covering this program is 50-63.